Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 # 21 – Memory Allocators and Temporary Storage

 ## 21.1 General remarks
+The default allocator is `rpmalloc` and so doesn't depend on the libc `malloc` of the operating system.

 ### 21.1.1 Overview of allocation and freeing methods
 Previously (see § 11) we saw how to use alloc / New and free for using heap memory:
 - alloc(n) is used to allocate n bytes of (by default) heap memory (like malloc in C), free to release it